Love at Twenty

-Love at Twenty (L'Amour à vingt ans, 二十歳の恋, L'amore a vent'anni, Liebe mit zwanzig, Miłość dwudziestolatków) is a 1962 French-produced omnibus project of Pierre Roustang, consisting of five segments directed by five directors from five countries.
+Love at Twenty (L'Amour à vingt ans, 二十歳の恋, L'amore a vent'anni, Liebe mit zwanzig, Miłość dwudziestolatków) is a 1962 French-produced omnibus project of Pierre Roustang, consisting of five segments, each with a different director from a different country.
 It was entered into the 12th Berlin International Film Festival.

-The first segment, titled Antoine and Colette is by François Truffaut (France) and returns actor Jean-Pierre Léaud to the role of Antoine Doinel, a role he played three years earlier in The 400 Blows and would return to again in 1968 (Stolen Kisses), 1970 (Bed and Board) and 1979 (Love on the Run).
+The first segment, titled "Antoine and Colette", is by François Truffaut and returns actor Jean-Pierre Léaud to the role of Antoine Doinel, a role he played three years earlier in The 400 Blows and would return to again in 1968 (Stolen Kisses), 1970 (Bed and Board) and 1979 (Love on the Run).
 It concerns the frustrations of love for the now 17-year-old Doinel and the unresponsive girl he adores.

-The second segment, the directorial debut of 21-year-old Renzo Rossellini (Italy), son of Roberto Rossellini and later a noted producer himself, tells the story of a tough mistress who loses her lover to an older, wealthier and more-appreciative woman.
-The third, by Japanese film director Shintarō Ishihara is described as a "weird, grotesque" and "clumsy" tale of obsessive and morbid love.
-Fourth is Marcel Ophüls (Germany) with a "charming, but somewhat sentimental" story of an unwed mother who contrives to trap the father of her baby.
-Finally the fifth segment, by Andrzej Wajda (Poland) entitled Warszawa depicts a brief intergenerational liaison based upon multiple misunderstandings.
-The episodes are tied together with still photos by Henri Cartier-Bresson and a wistful jazz soundtrack by Georges Delerue.
+The second, titled "Rome", is the directorial debut of 21-year-old Renzo Rossellini, son of Roberto Rossellini and later a noted producer.
+It tells the story of a tough mistress who loses her lover to an older, wealthier and more appreciative woman.

+The third, "Tokyo" by Japanese film director Shintarō Ishihara, has been described as a "weird, grotesque" and "clumsy" tale of obsessive and morbid love.

+The fourth, "Munich", is by Marcel Ophüls and was described as a "charming, but somewhat sentimental" story of an unwed mother who contrives to trap her baby's father.

+The fifth and final segment, "Warsaw" by Andrzej Wajda, depicts a brief intergenerational liaison based upon multiple misunderstandings.

+The episodes are tied together with still photos by Henri Cartier-Bresson and a verse of the film’s theme by Georges Delerue sung by Xavier Depraz in the language of the preceding vignette.

-Truffaut's and Wajda's segments (the first and the last, respectively) are considered the highlights of the collection.
+Truffaut's and Wajda's segments (the first and the last, respectively) are considered the highlights.